Skip to content

 };

-The lines above can be added to the DTS by using a "sed" commands:
+The lines above can be modified by using the "sed" commands:

 Build the Linux kernel: